-Without the requisite personal experience in police disciplinary investigations himself, Shane asserts the statistics show that Chicago's investigations into police misconduct are lacking.
-Shane concludes that clear patterns of allegations emerged across various years of several types of offenses, that supervisors should have known about these patterns, and that they should have taken steps to stop the alleged behavior based on an examination of data from 1999 to 2011.
-Rpt. at 11-12.
-He also opines the data shows supervision and personnel investigations were broadly ineffective for detecting misconduct and holding officers accountable when they violate CPD policy.
-Id. at 12.
+Without the requisite personal experience in police disciplinary investigations himself, Shane presents certain statistics that he asserts show the City's investigations into police misconduct are lacking.
+Shane concludes that "clear patterns of allegations" emerged across various years of several types of offenses, supervisors should have known about these patterns, and they should have taken steps to stop officers from engaging in the alleged behavior based on an examination of data from 1999 to 2011.
+Ex.
+2, Rpt., at 11-12.
+He also opines the data shows supervision and personnel investigations were broadly ineffective at detecting misconduct and holding officers accountable when they violated CPD policy.
+Id., at 12.